 Look deep into nature, and then you will understand everything better.

-Everything that is living in the natural world today, holds answers for us to create a beautiful, resilient, regenerative world.
+Janine asserts that everything that is living in the natural world today, holds answers for us to create a beautiful, resilient, regenerative world.
 After all, these organisms have found, evolved and optimized the best strategies to survive over the course of 3.8 billion years – the period of time life has been here.
-This practice of learning from and mimicking the strategies found in nature to solve human design challenges is called – Biomimicry, a term popularized by Janine in her 1997 book Biomimicry: Innovation Inspired by Nature.
+This practice of learning from and mimicking the strategies found in nature to solve human design challenges is called – Biomimicry, a term popularized by her in her 1997 book Biomimicry: Innovation Inspired by Nature.

 Since the time she was a young forestry student, Janine believed in this genius present in the organisms others than humans, the rest of the natural world that is.
 Plants & animals that know how to live gracefully on this planet.
 In her words,